Hi All,

 -Individual flows do NOT balance

--If any connection fails, traffic moves the connection that is active
+-If any connection fails, traffic moves the connection that

 (100 Ms failover time)